KattachaithanyaKumar/weather/README.md

 # A Weather Forecast App

-you are able to search for the city for the 7 day weather forecast
+you are able to search for the city for the 7 day weather forecast made using React js and aerisweather API.

 these are some of the snapshots of the website: